Heritage

 Anti-Semitism in Slovenia

-The Slovenian anti-Semitism of the 20th century was a result of adopting trends from the immediate vicinity and wider area.It was an occurrence within an environment in which there is no autochtonous source and does not represent any significant historical heritage.
+The Slovenian anti-Semitism of the 20th century was a result of adopting trends from the near and wider area.
+It occurred in an environment where it is not autochtonous and it does not represent any significant historical heritage.

 Anti-Semitism

 Anti-Semitism: ideology, a movement against Semites, Jews, usually eminating from political or economic sources.
 It was coined in the late 19th century and indicates anti-Jewish views and activities.
-Today it covers prejudices against Jews from ancient pre-Christian times up to modern political prosecutions.
-The nature of anti-Semitic rhetoric has changed from one period to another.

 Maribor’s synagogue